Etsy sellers

 Running this at production scale

 If you're shipping more than a handful of listings, pick one background choice per product category and save it as a CatalogCut preset.
-Lock aspect to 4:3.
-Lock padding.
-Lock shadow style.
-Every new photo runs through that preset and you never think about sizing again.
+Lock the framing approach, padding, and shadow style, then review the Etsy thumbnail crop before publishing a new product line.

 For shops with variant-heavy listings (e.g. 40 color variants of one product), process the base photo once and re-use the background and shadow across all variant images in a batch.
 CatalogCut preserves the exact framing across a batch by default, so variants align perfectly in the Etsy gallery slider.